 The Zofin palace, built in the Neo-Renaissance style, serves as an important cultural and social centre.
 The palace has hosted many balls and concerts.
 The most famous musicians to perform in Zofin palace are Ferenc Liszt, Hector Berlioz, Petr Iljic Cajkovskij, Richard Wagner, Antonin Dvorka and Bedrich Smetana.

-At the island’s southern tip stands the onion-domed Šítek water tower and, spanning the narrow channel between the island and the embankment, the Mánes art gallery, a striking, white functionalist box designed in 1930.
+The island’s southern tip stands the onion-domed Šítek water tower and, spanning the narrow channel between the island and the embankment, the Mánes art gallery, a striking, white functionalist box designed in 1930.

 How to get there: You can walk from metro station Narodni (yellow line B) along Narodni Street to the riverside.
 Zofin Island is just opposite the National Theatre.